CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 Opcode: 16 (0x10)
 Syntax: S_STORE_DWORD SDATA, SBASE(2), OFFSET
 Description: Store single dword to memory.
-It accepts only offset as M0 or any immediate.
+It accepts only offset as M0 or any immediate (only GCN 1.2).
 Operation:
 ```
 *(UINT32*)(SMEM + (OFFSET & ~3)) = SDATA